eucp-project/storyboards/static/stories/cordex_hydro.md

 - The LISFLOOD simulations match the observations (in black) best.
 This is a result of bias-correction and calibration
 - The similarity between CWatM and Wflow is larger.
-There is a wide spread between the different ensemble members because no bias-correction was applied.
+There is a wide spread between the different ensemble members because no bias-correction was applied
+- Bias-correction does improve the historical simulated flows, in the last months of EUCP we are exploring whether it does not disturb the change signal too much.
 :::

 :::Chapter{headline="Projected changes – minimum flows" image="panel_4.png"}